-The DFSP Norwalk facility is a 50-acre facility that formerly included 12 aboveground storage tanks used for storage of jet propellant (JP)-4, JP-5, and JP-8.
-Aviation gasoline was reportedly distributed at the truck rack, but not stored in the above ground tanks.
+The DFSP Norwalk facility is a 50-acre facility that formerly included 12 aboveground storage tanks used for storage of Jet Propellant No.4 (JP-4), JP-5, and JP-8.
+Aviation gasoline was reportedly distributed at the truck rack, but not stored in the aboveground tanks.
 Santa Fe Pacific Pipeline, L.P.
 (SFPP), an operating partner of Kinder Morgan Energy Partners, L.P.
-(KMEP), leases a 2-acre easement along the southern and eastern boundaries of DFSP for operation of its pipelines, which convey gasoline, diesel, and jet fuel.
+(KMEP), leases a 2-acre easement along the southern and eastern boundaries of DFSP Norwalk for operation of its pipelines, which convey gasoline, diesel, and jet fuel.
 Within the southern easement lie three active pipelines, one of which is a 16-inch diameter pipeline, designated LS-1, that bends at the southeastern corner of the facility and continues northward within the eastern easement.
 An abandoned pipeline, likely owned or formerly operated by Golden West Pipeline, also runs along the eastern boundary of the site.
-The DLA has decommissioned the site, but SFPP pipelines continue to operate.
+DLA-Energy has decommissioned the site, but SFPP pipelines continue to operate.